webpack/webpack-dev-middleware/README.md

 	// use the same as in webpack

 	index: "index.html",
-	// The index path for web server.
+	// The index path for web server, defaults to "index.html".
-	// If falsy, the server will not respond to requests to the root URL.
+	// If falsy (but not undefined), the server will not respond to requests to the root URL.

 	headers: { "X-Custom-Header": "yes" },
 	// custom headers